-Using as an initial "Pseudo-Programming"
+The initial "Pseudo-Programming"

 achieves the same results as above but remains active even after the system is powered down.
 This state can only be cancelled with which is important to remember if once again lower CV's need to be programmed!